 Well – part of this thought may be true, and part of it is not.
 If a tantrum occurs after you give a “No” and you often change your mind and give in after a tantrum, then yes, your child may be tantrumming to get what they want.
 Kids will do what works after all!

 But most of the time, a tantrum is just a child’s way of releasing strong upset emotions that they are too immature to process in any other way.

 When my son, Onetime, started having tantrums as a toddler, I freaked out!
 I didn’t know what to do or how to best respond.
 I even blamed myself!
-Until I read Pam Leo’s book Connection Parenting: Parenting Through Connection Instead of Coercion, Through Love Instead of Fear and Naomi Aldort’s book Raising Our Children, Raising Ourselves: Transforming parent-child relationships from reaction and struggle to freedom, power and joy.
+Until I read Pam Leo’s book Connection Parenting: Parenting Through Connection Instead of Coercion and Naomi Aldort’s book Raising Our Children, Raising Ourselves.

 For now though, try replacing the #2 thought with…